jeromeberg/ollama-telegram-bot/README.md

 1. Open Telegram and search for the user BotFather.
 2. Start a chat with BotFather and use the `/start` command.
 3. Create a new bot by typing `/newbot` and follow the instructions to set up your bot name and username.
 4. After creation, BotFather will provide you with a token.
-Save this token as it will be needed to configure your bot.
+Save this token as it will be needed to configure the bot.

 ### Configure the Bot